 The AST is a powerful tool with nearly a decade of development behind it that effectively bridges exceptional Chinese high school students with world-leading universities.
 Unlike other international examinations, AST is tailored for Chinese students, using an assessment methodology and knowledge focus that is based upon the Chinese high school syllabus.

-The results speak for themselves: in the years that the AST has been used by the University of Cambridge, hundreds of students have gained admission to the University of Cambridge via the test, while several hundred others have been admitted to other schools in the AST network.
+The results speak for themselves: over the years many students who have taken the test have gained admission to the University of Cambridge, while several hundred others have been admitted to other schools in the AST network.